unitaryfund/mitiq/docs/CONTRIBUTING_DOCS.md

 ### Adding workflow images to the user guide

 To insert a workflow to the user's guide of some new technique, a template is available (shown below as a `png`).
-This template is also available in `svg` format at .. |mitiq_template.svg| image:: ../source/img/general_template.svg
+This template is also available in `svg` format at [mitiq_template.svg](../source/img/general_template.svg).

 The `svg` will require edits to the items listed below: